k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 ## System Database Types

-Fabric supports several types of Databases as a System Database, as described below.
+Fabric supports several types of Databases as the System Database, as described below.

 **NoSQL distributed database, such as Cassandra DB**